Header Top Bar

-Foreign investors and enterprises seeking to import, export, distribute, market, advertise or manufacture products in the Philippines are required to register with the Food and Drug Administration (FDA).
+Domestic and Foreign entities that seek to import, export, distribute, market, advertise or manufacture products in the Philippines must comply and register with the Food and Drug Administration (FDA).

 • Food